What Can We Do?

 Paul Jochico

-Project: “Embodying Pleasure as Resistance” is a workshop focused on nurturing our inner child through play and community care.
-The workshop took place on Friday, September 30, 2022 from 6-8:30pm at the A4 offices in DUMBO, Brooklyn.
+Project: “Embodying Pleasure as Resistance” was a workshop focused on nurturing the inner child through play and community care held at the A4 offices in DUMBO, Brooklyn.

 Photo by Justin Kim